dimitar-seraffimov/mlx7-week2-search-engine-on-MS-marco/README.md

 Instructions to run what I have:

-- combine the files by running dataprep/combine_data.py
+- combine the files by running python combine_data.py
-- create triplets for the individual splits by running - dataprep/create_triplets.py
+- create triplets for the individual splits by running python create_triplets.py
+- tokenise:
-- python 00_tkn_ms_marco.py
+  python 00_tkn_ms_marco.py
+- build vocab embeddins:
-- 01_build_embedding_matrix.py
+  python 01_build_embedding_matrix.py
+- train initial Two-Tower model on random triplets python 02_train_tower.py

+What do we need to do tomorrow?